docs-dibris/docs-dibris.github.io/docs/Computer Science Workshop/csw26.md

 - **Duration:** 15 minutes
 - **Location:** Room 505, 5th floor

-Closing of the event, acknowledgments, and farewells.-->
+Closing of the event, acknowledgments, and farewells.
+-->

 # Additional information
 <!--Participation is free of charge and open to everyone, but registration is required.